ksehic/LassoBench/README.md

 LassoBench is a library for high-dimensional hyperparameter optimization benchmarks based on Weighted Lasso regression.

-**Note:** LassoBench is under active construction.
-Follow for more benchmarks soon.

-## Install and work with the development version
+## Install the development version

 From a console or terminal clone the repository and install LassoBench: